Where MyCase fits

 Alternatives for VA disability firms

 MyCase is broad practice and case management.
-Pete is a VA-specific workup engine for the records, questions, condition evidence, gaps, and attorney review work inside a disability case.
+The VA disability operating layer centers records, questions, condition evidence, gaps, connected-tool context, and attorney review work inside a disability case.

 MyCase and Pete solve different parts of the firm.
 MyCase helps manage law practice operations.
-Pete helps make a VA disability case record ready for review.
+The VA operating layer makes disability case records, admin work, connected-tool context, and attorney review easier to run.

 Choose MyCase when you need broad practice management.
-Choose Pete when the pain is the C-file and VA record workup that must happen inside the case.
+Choose Pete when the pain is the C-file, VA record workup, admin follow-up, and attorney review that must happen inside the case.

 MyCase is publicly positioned around case management, client communication, billing, payments, intake forms, e-signature, and firm operations.

-Pete focuses on the VA workup itself: ingesting the record, keeping notes and later files attached, surfacing gaps, and generating reviewable work product with source context.
+The VA operating layer focuses on the case itself: ingesting the record, keeping notes and later files attached, surfacing gaps, tracking connected-tool context, and organizing reviewable case materials with source context.

 This comparison is intentionally narrow.
 It looks at how the products fit VA disability case workup, not every feature each product offers.